-Residents at U–jazdowski
+Residents at U–jazdowski in autumn 2018

 In autumn 2018, the Ujazdowski Castle Centre for Contemporary Art hosts a new group of artists in residence.
 Among them are winners of prestigious international competitions where the prizes included residencies at the U–jazdowski.